Positive co-degree density of hypergraphs: Introduction

 In Section~\ref{sec-secondary}, we shall also examine the possible values of $\gamma^+(F)$.
 In particular, we show that there is no family $\mathcal{F}$ of forbidden $3$-graphs such that $\gamma^+(\mathcal{F}) \in (0,1/3)$.
 This situation is in contrast to the behavior of $\gamma(\mathcal{F})$, which is shown not to jump by Mubayi and Zhao in \cite{Mubayicode}.
 On the other hand, for $3$-graphs, there are no Tur\'an densities in the range $(0,2/9)$ (see~\cite{Er1, Keevashsurvey}).

-Our main goal is to determine (or bound) the positive co-degree densities of a number of concrete $3$-graphs.
+Before deriving these general results, in Section~\ref{sec-primary} we determine (or bound) the positive co-degree densities of a number of concrete $3$-graphs.
 These results are summarized in the last two columns of the table below with comparisons to the corresponding bounds for Tur\'an density $\pi$ and co-degree density $\gamma$.
 The individual $3$-graphs in the table are defined in the respective subsections of Section~\ref{sec-primary}.

+Table entries for $\gamma^+$ without citations represent original results which are best-known; note that (following initial circulation of these results) several improvements have been reported by other authors for bounds on $\gamma^+$.
+We have also included these bounds in the table below, with citations.
+For the sake of completeness, even in cases where new bounds on $\gamma^+$ have been reported, we will include sections with our originally circulated (sometimes elementary) bounds.

 Note that for all $3$-graphs $F$ which we consider, except for the $K_4$, we are able to show that $\gamma(F) \neq \gamma^+(F)$.
 The key difference is that in the positive co-degree setting, we are allowed co-degree zero pairs, and indeed our constructions feature large sets of vertices whose co-degrees are pairwise zero.
 We can often consider such constructions as analogous to blow-ups, which are not possible in the ordinary co-degree setting.